-There's something for everyone, with big names like Sony and GoPro, as well as lesser known companies like Polaroid, SJCAM, and Rollei.
-Our selection of cams ranges from £38 up to £400.
+There's something for everyone, with big names like Sony and GoPro, as well as lesser known companies like Veho and Olfi.
+Our selection of cams ranges from affordable-ish, to quite expensive.

 So, let's crack on...

 More experienced photographers can also go into the photo settings to alter settings like white balance, image sharpness, and the ISO.
-As with all GoPro cameras, the Hero4 Black connects to a smartphone app for remote control, image previews, and video playback.
-There’s also micro USB, micro HDMI, and a microUSB port for cards up to 64GB in size.
+As with all GoPro cameras, the Hero5 Black connects to a smartphone app for remote control, image previews, and video playback.
+There’s also micro USB, micro HDMI, and a microUSB port.

 - These are the best GoPro accessories you can buy

 If you thought TomTom only made sat navs and running watches, you're wrong.
 Just.
 Plain.
 Wrong.
 They also make this rather brilliant action camera named the Bandit.
 It's the perfect, low-profile, shape to be strapped to the side of your helmet.

 TomTom's software makes a stab at automatically editing the footage (using GPS and a motion sensor).
 It's quite heavy, but it's easy to use and captures great footage, and is even compatible with GoPro mounts.